What to know about Elon Musk's Neuralink, which put an implant into a human brain

 The implant includes "1024 electrodes distributed across 64 threads," according to Neuralink.
 The implant is the key hardware component of the trial; the other focus points are the surgical robot and the Neuralink user app that connects wirelessly to a computer or other device.

-"The N1 Implant is powered by a small battery charged wirelessly from the outside via a compact, inductive charger that enables easy use from anywhere," the company said.
+"The N1 Implant is powered by a small battery charged wirelessly from the outside via a compact, inductive charger that enables easy use from anywhere," the company says on its website.

 "Enables control of your phone or computer, and through them almost any device, just by thinking," he tweeted Monday evening.